What Are AI Agents? Business Automation Guide 2026

 Best results combine AI agents with humans:

-- Agents handle 70-90% of volume
+- Agents handle the repeatable portion of the queue

 - Humans handle complex cases

-- Agents learn from human decisions
+- Agents learn from reviewed decisions

 - Humans supervise agent actions